Ritabrata-Chakraborty/An-Efficient-Approach-for-Synthetic-Data-Generation-and-Fault-Diagnosis-for-Rotating-Machinery/README.md

 - Academic and research use may be permitted under specific terms
 - Contact the authors for licensing terms and pricing information
 - Unauthorized distribution or commercial use is prohibited

-## Acknowledgments

-- Case Western Reserve University for providing the bearing dataset
-- PHM 2025 Conference organizers
-- KU Leuven for hosting the conference
-- Open-source community for PyTorch and related libraries

 ---